WeZZard/Gatsblog/content/_posts/2019-03-24-use-crontab-to-automate-updates-of-cli-softwares/index.md

 tag: [UNIX, crontab, Automation]
 ---

-**crontab**, an abbreviation of chronic table (time table), is a task scheduler on UNIX systems.
+**crontab**, an abbreviation of chronic table (periodical time table), is a task scheduler which schedules tasks in period of time on UNIX systems.
 Each user in UNIX systems have its own "crontab".

 ## Editing the crontab File